andytlr/5-3-1/README.md

 The idea is to take the output of the `5-3-1.rb` and create an issue for the first month.
 You'll end up with a todo list schedule like this:

+> **Note:** I initially thought this would be great because you could tick off each item in GitHub's mobile site.
+But it appears as though you can't.
+You need to use the 'Desktop Version'.
+Presumably this is a bug.

 ![Month 1](https://cloud.githubusercontent.com/assets/475255/2621920/ac606394-bc77-11e3-96e9-851cb625712e.png)

 Once the month is over, reassess your 1RMs, re-run the script and make and issue for month two.